 (From The Divine Hours)

-Today’s reading in Reflections for Ragamuffins is “The Life of Integrity.”
+Today’s reading in Reflections for Ragamuffins is “Law and Grace.”

 Grace and peace, friends.